-Growing South Dakota is published four times annually by the SDSU College of Agriculture, Food and Environmental Sciences.
+Growing South Dakota is published several times throughout the year by the SDSU College of Agriculture, Food and Environmental Sciences.

 Summer 2016 (Published July 2016)

 This issue focused on developing the nation’s leading precision agriculture initiative for education, research, and outreach.

 The 2015 SDSU Extension Annual Report included information on the newly launched Contours program, forming South Dakota’s first food hub, and establishing the South Dakota Soil Health Coalition.

 Articles in the Winter 2016 magazine is the South Dakota Agricultural Experiment Station 2015 Annual Report focused on Beef Reproduction and Efficiency, Addressing Saline and Sodic Soils, and Opportunities For Carinata Explored.

 Articles in the Fall 2015 magazine focused on showcasing academic programs and experiential learning opportunities as well as information on the new e-Trading Lab, student organizations, and 93 years of Little International.

 This issue included articles on new facilities & degree offerings, the need to modernize ADRDL facility, collaboration between producers and researchers guides research farm efforts and McCrory Gardens celebrates 50 year Anniversary.

 Spring 2015 (Published April 2015)